Content

 A healthcare professional might recommend spending a few minutes in the sun every day — a free way to get your daily dose of ultraviolet (UV) light.

 But if your hair is thick or you have severe scalp psoriasis, you might need phototherapy.
-These treatments are usually done in a dermatologist’s office.
+This treatment uses UVB light or lasers to slow the growth of skin cells and reduce inflammation and itchiness.
+It is usually done in a dermatologist’s office.

-If you scratch, try cutting your fingernails short, which can reduce the effectiveness of scratching.
-For best results, file your nails so they’re smooth and less likely to damage your skin.
+Topical treatments like moisturizers or ointments can help relieve itchiness.
+If you still scratch, try cutting your fingernails short, which can reduce the effectiveness of scratching.

 The American Academy of Dermatology recommends gentle, simple hair care habits to reduce psoriasis flare-ups and encourage hair growth.

 Try to avoid heat styling.
 Blow drying your hair can make your scalp overly dry, worsening your psoriasis symptoms.
-Instead, let your hair dry naturally after you finish showering.
-You can also pat your hair dry with a microfiber towel.
+Instead, let your hair dry naturally after you finish showering or pat your hair dry with a microfiber towel.

-Lastly, don’t wear tight hairstyles (like overly restrictive ponytails, cornrows, or man buns).
+Lastly, don’t wear tight hairstyles, like overly restrictive ponytails, cornrows, or man buns.
 These can pull on your scalp, worsening hair loss and causing hair breakage.
-It can also irritate your scalp.
+They can also irritate your scalp.

 Psoriasis can develop on many parts of your skin, including your scalp, forehead, and the back of your neck.
 You probably know this condition for its itchiness and the plaques it causes, but there’s also a link between scalp psoriasis and hair loss.

-Psoriasis causes hair loss — but only indirectly.
+Can psoriasis cause hair loss?
+Yes, but only indirectly.
 This is because excessive scratching can damage your hair.

 Scalp psoriasis hair loss is temporary.
-Your hair will likely grow back once your scalp has had the chance to heal.
+You’ll likely see hair regrowth once your scalp has had the chance to heal.

 There are many treatment options.
 While you can’t cure scalp psoriasis, treatments like medicated shampoos, phototherapy, and prescription oral medications can help reduce flare-ups.